 Lilongwe

-Lilongwe has been Malawi’s capital city since 1975 when President Banda, born just north of the city, gave it its name.
-Visitors can experience traditional African life in the busy streets of the old town whilst there is a range of western facilities and luxury hotels in the recently modernised city centre.
-Interesting sites include the Statehouse which is today host to Malawi’s parliament, a small nature reserve and the colourful scenes of Malawi’s busy street markets.
+Lilongwe (population 1 million) has been Malawi’s capital city since 1975 when President Banda, born just north of the city, gave it its name.
+Visitors can experience traditional African life in the busy streets of the old town whilst there is a range of western facilities and luxury hotels in the modernized city center.
+Interesting sites include the Statehouse which is today host to Malawi’s parliament, a small nature reserve and the colorful scenes of Malawi’s busy street markets.

 Blantyre

-With a population of half a million, Blantyre is Malawi’s largest and busiest city and the country’s centre of commerce.
-Whilst the city is surrounded by sprawling suburbs there are several sites of historic interest in the city centre including Mandala house, the oldest building in Malawi and headquarters for the African Lakes company, the Museum of Malawi, the Carlsberg Brewery and St Michael and All Angels Church.
+With a population of more than 800,000, Blantyre is Malawi’s second-largest city and the country’s center of commerce.
+Whilst the city is surrounded by sprawling suburbs, there are several sites of historic interest in the city center including Mandala House, which dates to 1882 and was the headquarters for the African Lakes company; the Museum of Malawi; the Carlsberg Brewery; and St Michael and All Angels Church (1888-1891).

 Zomba

 Situated forty miles north of Blantyre lies Zomba, which served as Malawi’s capital city before Lilongwe took the title in 1975.
-The town is marked by signs of colonial settlers, for example, a World War 1 memorial clocktower, the residence of the town’s former commissioner and the Cobbe Barracks which is home to the famous Malawi Rifles.
+The town is marked by remnants of its colonial past: for example, a World War I memorial clocktower, the residence of the town’s former commissioner, and the Cobbe Barracks which is home to the famous Malawi Rifles.

-Also worth visiting are the botanical gardens, the old parliament buildings and, more sombrely, the Mikuyu Jail which saw the death of many political prisoners during the turbulent reign of President Banda.
+Also worth visiting are the botanical gardens and the Old Parliament Building.
+More somberly, the Mikuyu Jail saw the death of many political prisoners during the turbulent reign of President Banda.
+It still serves as a prison to this day.

 Lake Malawi